nus-cs2103-AY2021S2/ip/docs/README.md

 Format: `event` description /AT DATE START_TIME-END_TIME

 Format: `deadline` DESCRIPTION /BY DATE TIME
-* DATE is should be by DD/MM/YYYY
+* DATE is should be by DD/MM/YYYY (DATE earlier than the current date will not be accepted as valid date)
-* START_TIME is should be in HHMM
+* START_TIME and END_IME should be in HHMM (END_TIME earlier than START_TIME will not be accepted as valid time)
-* END_TIME is should be in HHMM

 Examples:
-* `event attend internship meeting /at 17/02/2021 1000-1100`
+* `event attend internship meeting /at 17/02/2022 1000-1100`

 ![Ui](./Images/addEventTask.png)